-If you haven’t yet experienced the thrill of having a trophy buck, a huge hog, or a giant gobbler a mere twenty yards from your tree stand or ground blind while you draw your bow and carefully take aim, then watch as your arrow crosses the distance between you and your quarry like a lightning bolt striking its target, then you are missing one of the greatest thrills that hunting has to offer!
+If you haven’t yet experienced the thrill of downing a trophy buck, a huge hog, or a giant gobbler a mere twenty yards from your tree stand or ground blind while you draw your bow and carefully take aim, then watch as the arrow crosses the distance between you and your quarry like a lightning bolt striking its target, then you are missing one of the greatest thrills that hunting has to offer!
 Here is a handy guide for bowhunting beginners

-While it is certainly true that rifles and even handguns have lethal ranges that far exceed that of even the fastest, modern, compound bows, the entire point of hunting with a “primitive weapon” is to experience the connection you make when facing a game animal from a range so close, you can count the hairs of its coat!
+While it is certainly true that rifles and even handguns have lethal ranges that far exceed that of even the fastest, modern, compound bows, the entire point of hunting with a “primitive weapon” is to experience the connection you make when facing a game animal from a range so close you can count the hairs in its coat!

-Only then, when you are so close to your quarry that the slightest sound or movement can cause it to spook, will you know if you are a master hunter or not.
+Only then, when you are so close to your quarry the slightest sound or movement can cause it to spook, will you know if you are a master bowhunter or not.

 Then, a little knowledge combined with some experience and a lot of patience will provide you with some of the most memorable hunts you will ever have!